Thank you for reading our post, please rate this article at the end.

 Messy sites are usually a significant bear attraction as they probably have fallen food and other scents that can encourage bears to visit.

-It would help if you also looked around to see whether the site has any natural bear food like berries and other wild fruits.
+It would help if you also checked to see whether the site has any natural bear food, such as berries and other wild fruits.
 Animal carcasses are also a red flag, as the killer could still be around.

 If you realize that your coveted site looks suitable for furry creatures, the best thing to do is to stay away from that area.
-Then look for another camping ground that looks boring and unattractive to bears.
+Then, look for another camping ground that looks boring and unattractive to bears.

 Pitching your tent near a water source puts you at a higher risk of bear encounters or attacks, especially in a grizzly bear country.